-125 Since the material studied here is detrital, production of 3He can have occurred before the deposition of the fanglomerate, either during in-situ exposure before erosion or during transport.
+- 120 there is no measurable amount of He due to fluid inclusions in the present samples.
+Since the material studied here is detrital, production of He can have occurred before the deposition of the fanglomerate, either during in-situ exposure before erosion or during transport.
 This production will be by the cosmogenic and CTN pathways described above.
-There is no rigid a priori way of estimating this component.
+There is no rigid a-priori way of estimating this component.
 Inherited concentrations in clastic sediments, however, are likely to be constant with depth (e.g. Gärtner et al., 2020).
-We therefore attribute any remaining depth-constant component to this mechanism after accounting for 3He production by all other pathways.
+We therefore attribute any remaining - 125 depth-constant component to this mechanism after accounting for He production by all other pathways.

-130 2.2 Study site and sampling
+2.2 Study site and sampling

 We sampled material on a well-studied offset alluvial fan at Whitewater Hill on San Gorgonio Pass, California, USA (Fig. 1a).
-The deposits represent the surface of an incised alluvial fan, the apex of which has been laterally and vertically offset by the Banning Strand of the San Andreas Fault from its initial position at the mouth of Whitewater Canyon (Owen et al., 2014; Kendrick et al., 2015; Gold et al., 2015).
-With an established total offset (Huerta, 2017), an exposure age of the alluvial fan
+The deposits represent the surface of an incised alluvial fan, the apex of which has been laterally and vertically offset by the Banning Strand of the San Andreas Fault from its initial position at the mouth of Whitewater Canyon (Owen et al., 2014;

-- 135 surface can be used to constrain the offset rate of the Banning Strand of the San Andreas Fault.
-For the same surface we have studied, Owen et al. (2014) previously measured an exposure age of 54^{+19}{-13} ka for a depth profile, with an associated constant steady-state erosion rate of 0.42 cm ka-1, and ages of 5.6-61.0 ka for surface boulders using 10Be in quartz. - The Cabezon fanglomerate deposits at Whitewater are poorly sorted and are composed of grain sizes from clay to bouldersize.
-The lithic clasts are composed mainly of granite, granodiorite, monzonite, and biotite gneiss (Fosdick and Blisniuk, 2018), - 140 with grain sizes between 1 cm and 1 m.
-We sampled the reddish soil developed in the uppermost 2-3 m of the alluvial fan terrace (Fig. 1b).
+130 Kendrick et al., 2015; Gold et al., 2015).
+With an established total offset (Huerta, 2017), an exposure age of the alluvial fan surface can be used to constrain the offset rate of the Banning Strand of the San Andreas Fault.
+For the same surface, Owen et al. (2014) previously measured an exposure age of $53.9^{+19.0}{-13.0}$ ka for a depth profile and ages of 5.6-61.0 ka for surface boulders using Be in quartz.

+The Cabezon fanglomerate deposits at Whitewater are poorly sorted and are composed of grain sizes from clay to boulder-

+- 135 size.
+The lithic clasts are composed mainly of granite, granodiorite, monzonite, and biotite gneiss (Fosdick and Blisniuk, 2018), with grain sizes between 1 cm and 1 m.
+A reddish soil has developed in the uppermost 2-3 m of the alluvial fan terrace (Fig. 1b).
 The A horizon and part of the B horizon of the soil have been eroded, most likely by deflation.
-The fanglomerate is highly grusified, and even large clasts disaggregate with minimal force.

-We obtained twelve samples on a vertical profile from the surface to 177 cm depth (Fig. 1) at coordinates 33.9340° N, 116.6347° W, and an elevation of 520 m.
-About 1 m of material was removed from the vertical face of the outcrop before

-145 sampling to reduce the effect of lateral cosmic-ray exposure.
+The fanglomerate is highly grusified, and even large clasts disaggregate with minimal force. - We sampled material on a vertical profile from the surface to 177 cm depth (Fig. 1) at coordinates 33.9340° N, 116.6347° W, 140 and an elevation of 520 m.
+About 1 m of material was removed from the vertical face of the outcrop before sampling to reduce the effect of lateral cosmic-ray exposure.
 All samples were taken over a depth interval of 2 cm, except for the surface sample, which was taken from 0 to 5 cm depth.
 A sample of the unweathered fanglomerate (17WW-B1) was taken below the zone of soil formation at around 5 m depth below the surface.
 These samples integrate material from many clasts of varying sizes and lithologies.
-In a previous study (Hofmann, 2019), quartz was extracted from these samples to measure 10Be and 26Al in quartz, so these data can be directly compared to the measurements of 3He in magnetite presented here.
+In a previous study (Hofmann, 2019), quartz was extracted from these samples to measure Be and - Al in quartz, so these data can be directly compared to the measurements of He in magnetite presented here.

-150 2.3 Sample processing and microCT scanning
+2.3 Sample processing and microCT scanning